 - Some medications commonly available by prescription in the U.S., are illegal or otherwise unavailable in other countries.
 Research your medications prior to departure.

 - Make sure you receive any required immunizations.
 If you are planning to schedule your examination on campus be sure to make an appointment at least 2 weeks in advance.
-The cost of the clearance appointment at UC Merced is $25 as of fall 2014.

 - Contact the consulate or embassy of your host country for special visa instructions for non-US citizens.